bridge2ai/standards-schemas/docs/alternative_standards_and_tools.md

 # Slot: alternative_standards_and_tools

-_List of identifiers of standards and tools; those not explicitly planned to be used, by one or more Bridge2AI DGPs in addressing this use case but serving as viable alternatives, from those in the Standards Registry._
+_List of identifiers of standards and tools; those not explicitly planned to be used, by one or more Bridge2AI GCs in addressing this use case but serving as viable alternatives, from those in the Standards Registry._